7 Ways to Create Safe Spaces in Your Online Community

 4. Does the platform showcase an inviting, contemporary design that has been invested in and tested?

 The number one reason online communities aren't used or adopted is that the technology is in some way signaling your potential members that something is wrong.
+Something as basic as a missing site certificate can erode trust before a prospective member even decides to sign up.

 Are you being abundantly clear about how content will be used in your online community?